monash-programming-team/monash-programming-team.github.io/pages/aiarena-2021.md

 Teams of 2 to 3 can compete.
 If you can't find any friends to team up with then join the <a href="https://discord.link/MonashICPC" target="_blank">discord</a> and make some new friends!
 We have a channel for finding teammates.

-Please fill out the google form [here](https://forms.gle/Mre312SkkLpKpSYM8) to signup for the competition.
+Please fill out the google form [here](https://forms.gle/Mre312SkkLpKpSYM8) to signup your team for the competition.

 For further announcements about this and other competitions, consider joining the club discord <a href="https://discord.link/MonashICPC" target="_blank">here</a>.
 We chat about programming problems (that often show up in coding interviews!), organise contests like this, and compete in worldwide competitions such as [ICPC](https://icpc.global/)!